OmgImAlexis/upcast/README.md

 Upcast
 ======

 Upcast is a low-level JavaScript type checking and casting library.
+Upcast simplifies type-checking and converts between types in a more sensible and predictable way than using plain ol' JavaScript.

 **Current Version:** *0.0.0*
 **Automated Build Status:** [![Build Status][travis-status]][travis]